MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ### -HideClassicOutlookToggleOut
 This parameter is available only in the cloud-based service.

-The HideClassicOutlookToggleOut parameter specifies whether to enable or disable hiding the toggle in new Outlook, for switching back to classic Outlook.
+The HideClassicOutlookToggleOut parameter specifies whether to enable or disable hiding the toggle in new Outlook that allows users to switch back to classic Outlook.
 Valid values are:

-- $true: Toggle for switching back to classic Outlook is hidden in new Outlook for Windows.
+- $true: The toggle to switch back to classic Outlook is hidden in new Outlook for Windows.
-- $false: Toggle for switching back to classic Outlook is not hidden in new Outlook for Windows.
+- $false: The toggle to switch back to classic Outlook isn't hidden in new Outlook for Windows.
 This is the default value.

 ```yaml
 Type: System.Boolean